aniervs/einops/Einops.md

 np.einsum('ij,ji->', A, B) # sum of A[i, j] * B[j, i] over all j's gets into result[i, i], therefore it is trace(A * B)
 ```

+**Main issue**s:
-**Main issue**: Does not support multi-character names for the axes
+- Does not support multi-character names for the axes.
+- Does not support complex packing operations.
 ## Einops

 Like einsum, but better: